-Spartan Keyless Ignition Quick Start Guide
+Spartan e-ASK PKE Keyless Ignition Quick Start Guide

-This article provides a quick start guide for a Spartan coach equipped with a push button start ignition system (2019 and newer).
-This vehicle ignition/starting system utilizes an electronic key fob in lieu of a mechanical key.
-The push button switch is used to activate accessory and ignition power and to control the starting of the engine.
+This article provides a quick start guide for a Spartan coach equipped with a push-button start ignition system (2019 model year and newer).
+This vehicle ignition/starting system utilizes an electronic key FOB instead of a mechanical key.
+The push-button switch is used to activate accessory and ignition power and to control the starting of the engine.